mseckykoebel/ivy/client/README.md

 ### Ivy v1.0 - September 13th, 2022:

 1. **📚 Extensive, historical course catalogue**: Ivy supports searching for courses from as far back as 2004.
 Plan and record courses from any year or quarter in the past fifteen years.
-Instant next-quarter support.
-No need to re-fresh.
+Instant next-quarter support, no waiting for courses to be released.
 All real-time
 2. **🗓 Calendar view**: plan out a single quarter at NU by selecting courses based on year and quarter.
 Add and remove as many courses as you want
 3. **📖 Schedule view**: plan out your entire time at NU with our schedule view.
 We support an unlimited number of quarters, and automatically determine the quarter based on the courses you add
 4. **👀 Detailed course view**: Ivy knows as much as CAESAR: class number, enrollment capacity, enrollment requirements, and the name, phone, and office hours of the instructor